harrisonlab/phytophthora_fragariae/RNA-Seq_analysis.md

 0
 ```

-Inspection of TFs for realistic expression, the following look promissing
+Inspection of TFs for realistic expression, the following look promising

 ```
 Only rarely does a candidate have an FPKM > 10 and never > 20, likely artefacts